Sharky90/100-days-of-code/r1-log.md

 Learned about 'User Authentication' how to select different hashing algorithms for passwords and set them up in the settings.py file.
 I will remember this line : NEVER STORE PASSWORDS AS PLAIN TEXT !
 Also got curious about SHA-256! 🧐🙀🤓
 #100DaysOfCode

+//Day 68 December 11.Wednesday //

+Learned about setting User Authentication Models and Forms.
+The next part will need to connect all of this to the templates(home page, login page, registration page). 🙂🤘